Prag8855/aab/content/guides/work-visa.md

 - Visit other [Schengen countries](/glossary/Schengen%20area) without a visa[^13]
 - Become a [permanent resident](/glossary/Niederlassungserlaubnis) after 60 months[^10]

-This guide explains how to apply for a [work visa](/glossary/Work%20Visa) in Berlin or in your home country.
+This guide explains how to apply for a [work visa](/glossary/Work%20Visa) in Berlin or in your country.

 {% include "_blocks/tableOfContents.html" %}

 ## Who needs a work visa?

 The work visa is a type of [residence permit](/glossary/Aufenthaltstitel).
-You need a residence permit to live in Germany if you are not a citizen of the [EU](/glossary/European%20Union), [[EEA]] or Switzerland.
+You need a residence permit to live in Germany if you are not a citizen or permanent resident of the [EU](/glossary/European%20Union), [[EEA]] or Switzerland.

 **[Who needs a residence permit ➞](/guides/residence-permit)**